vektor-inc/vk-block-patterns/readme.txt

 == Changelog ==

+[ Specification Change ] When editor screen opend, pattern cache will be deleted.

 = 1.25.4 =
 [ Specification Change ] Changed to cache pattern api data.
 [ Fix ] Add Snackbar when success save setting or not.